 Like their performance and customer support – it’s not bad, but it’s also not great either.
 Their service would be much better with a cPanel backend instead of their custom setup.

 Customer Support & Service

-Their support team seems to monitor Twitter, but don’t have any alternative methods (ie, forums or comments) on their actual website.
+For availability, they have phone and chat support.
+My chat wait time wasn’t bad, but not great either.
+Their support team seems to monitor Twitter, but they don’t have any alternative methods (ie, forums or comments) on their actual website.

 As far as DIY customer support resources, they have a knowledge base and a user guide section.

-Overall, FatCow’s customer support seems ok, but not great compared to other providers.
+Overall, FatCow’s customer support seems ok but not great compared to other providers.

 Is FatCow Worth It?